hwayne/learntla-v2/docs/core/setup.rst

   Eval == 0
   ====

 This is different from a normal TLA+ file in two ways.
 First, instead of having "What is the behavior spec" set to "Temporal formula", I have it set to "no behavior spec".
-Second, on the "model checking results" page, I put ``Eval`` in the "Evaluate Constant Expression Box".
+Second, on the "model checking results" page, I put ``Eval`` in the "Evaluate Constant Expression" box.

 .. figure:: img/setup/scratch_eval.png